ishikawa-group/vasp_how_to/english/energy_molecule.md

 # Continuing runs
 * There are three important output files: CHGCAR, CONTCAR, and WAVECAR.
 They are files of the calculated charge densities, the final atomic postions, and the filan wave functions (in a bynary format).
 * A continuous run can be started with the use of these output files.

-# more incar tags
-* `ENCUT`: The flag sets a cutoff energy for the plane wave basis set.
-This should be higher than the maximum value recommended in the POTCAR File (ENMAX).
-* `EDIFF`: This flag sets a stopping criterion for electronic mimimization.
-The default value is 1.0E-4 (in eV).
-* `ALGO`: This flag sets an electronic minimization algorithm. `VeryFast` or `Fast` is usually fine.
-* `EDIFFG`: This flag sets a stopping criterion for the ionic minimization.
-Positive value means in the energy (eV), and negative value means in the force (eV/Angstrom).

 ## Exercise
 1. For CO molecule, use different smearing algorithm by specifying `ISMEAR = 1` and see the energy change.
 This setting uses Methfessel-Paxton scheme for the smearing.
 But for molecules, you don't have to use this setting.